-Despite the contemporary local government which went through establishment to Sustainablility phases, these legislations are still in force.
+Despite the contemporary local government which went through establishment to Sustainability phases, these legislations are still in force.
 They are not in support of the developmental state that we are in as a country.
 They pose number of challenges when municipalities are trying to unify and bring progressive development in their areas.
 E.g lack of structures to administer them and misalignment to the development status of the country, socially, economically and politically.

 The Development Facilitation Act 67/1995, came handy to alleviate some of the pressures that are borne by the old regime.
-However, with the High Court order to deem chapters V & VI of this Act, unconstitutional, June 2010, municipalities had no apparent option than to rely wholly on the old legislations with all the ills borne in them, while hoping on Spatial Planning and Land Use Management Act (SPLUMA) which is now enacted as "law".
-This is a step forward although it has met with challenges and resistance from Traditional leadership at begin.
-By now (year 2018) the Municipal Planning Tribunal is appointed and the land-use applications are processed accordingly.
-The legacy of the old legislations is switching off slowly as all are bound to the SPLUMA to access land for development.
+However, with the High Court order to deem chapters V & VI of this Act, unconstitutional, June 2010, municipalities had no apparent option than to rely wholly on the old legislations with all the ills borne in them, while hoping on Spatial Planning and Land Use Management Act which is now enacted as "law".
+This would be a step forward although it has met with challenges and resistance from Traditional leadership which is yet not clear of the implementation ahead.